22 février 2019

 Between 20 March and 18 August 20019, the Casa dei Tre Oci in Venice will be hosting a large exhibition showcasing the entire career of Letizia Battaglia.

-Curated by Francesca Alfano Miglietti and organised by Civita Tre Venezie in collaboration with the Letizia Battaglia Archive and promoted by Fondazione di Venezia with the participation of Tendercapital, the exhibition includes 200 images, many of which have never been seen before, shining a light on the social and political context within which they were shot.
+Curated by Francesca Alfano Miglietti and organised by Civita Tre Venezie in collaboration with the Letizia Battaglia Archive and the Fondazione di Venezia, the exhibition includes 200 images, many of which have never been seen before, shining a light on the social and political context within which they were shot.

 The exhibition is split up by theme, focusing on the topics that have come to define Battaglia’s distinctive style and prompted her to undertake a profound and continuous process of social criticism.
 Avoiding traditional locations, she questioned the visual standards of contemporary culture.
 Portraits of women, men, animals and children are among the sections of the exhibition, as well as pictures of cities such as Palermo and work around issues including politics, life, death and love.
 The result is a true portrait of Battaglia: maverick intellectual, poetic and political photographer, woman interested in what was around her and fascinated by what lay further afield.